intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 unavailable on that particular path; this is in contrast to an end-to-end authenticated signal, such as a DNSSEC-authenticated denial of existence
 {{?RFC7129}}.

+## Minimum Set of Entities {#min-ents}

+It is recommended that a design identifies the minimum number of entities needed to share a specific signal required for an identified function.

+Often this will be a very limited set, such as when an application only needs to provide a signal to its peer at the other end of the connection or a host needs to contact a specific VPN gateway.
+In other cases a broader set is needed, such as when explicit or implicit signals from a potentially unknown set of multiple routers along the path inform the endpoints about congestion.

+While it is tempting to consider removing these limitations in the context of closed, private networks, each interaction is still best considered separately, rather than simply allowing all information exchanges within the closed network.
+Even in a closed network with carefully managed elements there may be compromised components, as evidenced in the most extreme way by the Stuxnet worm that operated in an airgapped network.
+Most "closed" networks have at least some needs and means to access the rest of the Internet, and should not be modeled as if they had an impenetrable security barrier.

+## Carrying Information {#info-carry}

+There is a distinction between what information is sent and how it is sent.
+The actually sent information may be limited, while the mechanisms for sending or requesting information can be capable of sharing much more.

+There is a tradeoff here between flexibility and ensuring the minimality of information in the future.
+The concern is that a fully generic data sharing approach between different layers and parties could potentially be misused, e.g., by making the availability of some information a requirement for passing through a network, such as making it mandatory to identify specific applications or users.
+This is undesirable.

+This document recommends that signalling mechanisms that send information are built to specifically support sending the necessary, minimal set of information (see {{minimize-info}}) and no more.
+Such mechanisms also need have an ability for establishing an agreement (see {{control-distr}}) and to establish sufficient trust to pass the information (see {{auth}}).

 # Further Work {#research}